Skip to main content

 The Minnesota Star Tribune

-After back-to-back third-place finishes at state, the Crusaders (17-1-1) are making their fifth consecutive trip to the state tournament, seeking their first title.
-Oliver has scored in every game this season.
+After back-to-back third-place finishes at state, the Crusaders (17-1-1) are making their fifth trip in a row to the state tournament, seeking their first title.

 Oliver’s record-breaking brace also gave him the MSHSL boys soccer record for goals in a season with 51.
 His career total of 186 points — goals and assists combined — is also a state record.